 - Buildings used solely for the purposes of such projects qualify for an industrial building allowance.

-A resident company engaged in manufacturing or agriculture that exports manufactured products, agricultural produce, or services is entitled to allowances between 10% and 100% of increased exports (subject to satisfying prescribed conditions), which is deductible at up to 70% of statutory income.
+A resident company engaged in manufacturing or agriculture that exports manufactured products, agricultural produce, or services is entitled to allowances between 10% to 100% of value of increased exports (subject to satisfying prescribed conditions), which is deductible at up to 70% of statutory income.

 A principal hub is a locally incorporated company that uses Malaysia as a base for conducting its regional and global businesses and operations through management, control, and support of key functions, such as management of risk, strategic decisions, finance, and human resources.
-A principal hub will enjoy a CIT at effective tax rates of 0% or 5% (new companies) of statutory income for a period of 5 + 5 years or 10% of statutory income (existing companies) for 5 years, subject to conditions being met (for applications from 1 January 2019 to 31 December 2020).
+A principal hub will enjoy a CIT at effective tax rates of 0% or 5% (new companies) of statutory income for a period of 5 + 5 years or 10% of statutory income (existing companies) for 5 years, subject to conditions being met (for applications by 31 December 2022).